karma-runner/karma-cli/README.md

 > The [Karma] command line interface.

-Install this module if you wanna be able to use `karma` in your command line.
+Install this module if you want to be able to use `karma` in your command line.

 [Karma]: http://karma-runner.github.io